Big Sky Stargazing

 Mount Cook Village, was approved as one of only a

-few International Dark Sky Reserves (IDSR) worldwide.
-It
+few International Dark Sky Reserves (IDSR) worldwide, meaning

-Begin with an introduction and orientation in the comfort of our
+Begin with an introduction and orientation in our Digital Dome

 Our informative astronomy guides then take you on a short drive